Chapter 5: Bayesian Inference

 • Articulate the Bayesian interpretation of probability and contrast it with frequentist reasoning

-• Apply Bayes’ theorem to update prior beliefs given observed data
+• Apply Bayes’ theorem to update prior beliefs given observed data in discrete and continuous settings

-• Distinguish subjective, objective, and empirical Bayes approaches
+• Distinguish subjective, objective, and empirical Bayes approaches to prior specification

-Prior Specification
+Prior Specification and Conjugate Analysis

 Credible Intervals